cute-engineewing/miwps/README.md

 [![GitHub issues](https://img.shields.io/github/issues/cute-engineewing/miwps?logo=github&style=flat-square)](https://github.com/cute-engineewing/miwps/issues)

-The cute MIPS 32bit processor
+The cute MIPS I processor

 </div>

+⚠️ Please be aware that this project is for learning purpose (and for fun)